makrai/notes/scheidwasser-clow2110-multiling-speech-emo-bench.md

 # Abstract

-* speech emotion recognition (SER) recently with deep neural networks (DNNs)
+* speech emotion recognition (SER) with deep neural networks (DNNs)
   * Comparison difficult <~ different datasets and evaluation protocols
 * we present the Speech Emotion Recognition Adaptation Benchmark (SERAB)
   * for utterance-level SER
   * nine datasets for SER in six languages
   * the datasets have different sizes and numbers of emotional classes
 * We evaluate a selection of standard hand-crafted feature sets and SOTA DNNs
-  * using only a subset of the data included in SERAB can result in biased evaluation, while compliance with the proposed protocol can circumvent this
+  * using only a subset of the data in SERAB can result in biased eval, while compliance with the proposed protocol can circumvent this

 # 1 Intro